 Nominees must be Native American (includes Métis).
 For this award, applicants must provide proof of enrolled tribal membership with a federal or state recognized Native American, Hawaiian, or Alaskan tribe or provide documentation of community relationships via letters of recommendation from a tribal official, tribal college professor/administrator, or enrolled tribal members (minimum of two) that demonstrate a community affiliation for the applicant.

-Nominees must be full or part-time graduate or undergraduate students in anthropology or archaeology.
+Nominees must be full or part-time graduate or undergraduate students in anthropology, archaeology or Native American Studies.
 Eligible students can receive the award once as an undergraduate and once as a graduate student.

 Undergraduate nominees may attend any four-year college or university in either the United States or Canada that provides specific coursework or research covering Great Plains anthropology or Native American Studies.
 In your letter of interest or application, please include a description of appropriate coursework or research that you have undertaken.